Ianhadden/Secret-Santa/README.md

 # Secret Santa

 A program to administrate a game of secret santa.
-Takes in a tsv file of the format:
+Takes in a .tsv file of the format:

 <pre> Person's Name    Their email address    Things they like </pre>